wlads/reefpoints/source/posts/2014-04-30-understanding-validation-graphs.md

 I would refer to the style of
 validations described above as *lazy validations*.
-Meaning the validity of the model may not be truly representitive of its current state.
+Meaning the validity of the model may not be truly representative of its current state.
 We have to opt-into running the validations again to determine this.
-Fortunately in most cases the validations are run for us before we save.
+Fortunately in most cases, the validations will run for us before we save.
 On the server this all happens within a request/response cycle so we don't really care too much about the validations being lazy because we care about the final result, not the state of the